nro2/godirect-examples/python/readme.md

 ## Example 6: Collect Data at High Speeds with Multiple Channels

-The [gdx_getting_started_6.py](https://github.com/VernierST/godirect-examples/blob/master/python/gdx_getting_started_6.py) example shows how to collect data at high speeds with multiple sensors, using a list of lists.
+The [gdx_getting_started_6.py](https://github.com/VernierST/godirect-examples/blob/master/python/gdx_getting_started_6.py) example shows how to collect data at high speeds with multiple channels, using a list of lists.

 - Connect to a Go Direct device through a USB cable or BLE
 - Set the active sensors and collection rate